MeatballWiki

 MeatballWiki is a wiki dedicated to online communities, network culture, and hypermedia.
+Containing a record of experience on running wikis, it is intended for "discussion about wiki philosophy, wiki culture, instructions and observations."

 According to founder Sunir Shah, it ran on "a hacked-up version of UseModWiki".
 In April 2013, after several spam attacks and a period of downtime, the site was made read-only.
 In March 2021, the site was de-spammed and reopened for editing as part of a rebuilding effort alongside Ward's Wiki and Community Wiki.

 Founding

 MeatballWiki was started in 2000 by Sunir Shah, a forum administrator from Ontario, Canada, on Clifford Adams's Internet domain usemod.com.
 MeatballWiki was created as a place for discussion about Ward Cunningham's WikiWikiWeb and its operation, which were beyond the scope of WikiWikiWeb.
 As Sunir Shah stated in the WikiWikiWeb page referring to MeatballWiki: "Community discussions about how to run the community itself should be left here.
 Abstract discussions, or objective analyses of community are encouraged on MeatballWiki."
 Shah created this site "as a friendly fork of WikiWikiWeb."
 About the Meatball project, the website says: "The web, and media like it, looks like a big bowl of meatball spaghetti.
 You've got content – the meatballs – linked together with the spaghetti."